surifirstpin/Acubi_documentation/Version.5/Dashboard.md

  - Left side of the dashboard displays global filters used.

--  Use <b>Apply</b> button to re-apply any new filters added to the dashboard report.
+-  To change the existing filter options, Select <b>Apply</b> button to re-apply any newly added filters to the dashboard report.

  -  Click <b>Save,</b> to save the filters applied.